ess-cert/ESS/README.md

 [www.ess-cert.org](https://www.ess-cert.org)

-Emergency Support Services is a team of volunteers in the Greater Cincinnati Area that work with emergency service agencies to provide emergency communication support.
+Emergency Support Services is a team of volunteers in the Greater Cincinnati Area of Ohio that work with emergency service agencies to provide emergency communication support.

 W8ESS Repeaters (Amateur Radio)